cybacolt/filebeat-formula/README.md

 ### Overriding defaults

-This formula puts some system specific configuration in map.jinja. the may be overridden in your pillar data like so:
+This formula puts some system specific configuration in _map.jinja_. the may be overridden in your pillar data like so:
 ```
 filebeat:
   lookup: